-- Select students to answer the question already before the VC starts! - To prepare your students you can use the information given in Scenarios for Discussion of Measurements, p.
-4 ff.
+- Select students to answer the question already before the VC starts! - To prepare your students, we recommend to use the information given in Scenarios for Discussion of Measurements, p.
+3 ff.

 It is not intended that institutes present reports.

 4. Open Discussion (19')